 Learners will be treated more like ‘trainees’ than students as the ethos of course is to operate as a Games Studio rather than like a traditional educational setup.
 Here, you will develop your creative, technical and employability skills.
 You will be in the studio for three days per week working on projects but also expected to work independently on your designs and games to meet the studio deadlines.

 If you are serious about a career in the games industry then this is the course for you!

-Students can take part in trips to EXG in London, The National Media Museum, The National Games Arcade, University visits and GameJam’s against other colleges.
-There will also be an opportunity to enter work into competitions, experience collaborative projects as well as gameplay workshops, our testing and gaming facilities.
+Students can take part in trips to EXG in London/Birmingham, The National Media Museum, The National Games Arcade, University visits and a 48 hour Global GameJam, competing against other colleges and professional games designers.
+There will also be an opportunity to enter work into competitions, experience collaborative projects as well as regular gameplay workshops and access to our testing and esports facilities.